valkheim/ldm/README.md

 ![preview](preview.png)

-Border color is added when typing and pam success/failure
+Border color is added when typing/erasing and on pam success/failure

 ## Lean